HOSTED-POWER/docs-turbostack-app/technologies/containerization/docker/referenceguide.md

 # Docker Reference Guide
 In our TurboStack you have the option to host your docker containers.
-You can have multiple docker containers running on the same server or account.
+You can have multiple docker containers running on the same server or application.

 Configuration is done on the _user_ level.
 This is because all users that have **Docker** enabled, are added to the docker group and have access to the relevant commands.
 Other users will be able to use the docker commands.